 The concept of organic gardening doesn’t exclude livestock.
 Chickens are a great addition to an organic garden — they naturally get rid of pests, provide important nutrients, and even turn over fertile soil by scratching.
 The two go hand in hand.
 If you are an organic gardener, consider adding chickens to the mix.

-Mormino’s book is a great resource for those looking to raise chickens.
-She’ll turn you into a chicken expert with in-depth lessons on feeding, housing, flock health and more.
+The Chicken Chick’s Guide to Backyard Chickens is a great resource for those looking to raise chickens.
+She’ll turn you into a chicken expert with in-depth lessons on feeding, housing, flock health, and more.

 Rodale’s Basic Organic Gardening: A Beginner’s Guide to Starting a Healthy Garden